-When is the right time to pack this kit you might ask?
+When is the right time to pack this kit ?
 Take your cue from mom!
 Most moms pack their hospital bags between week 32 and 35 of being pregnant.
 You might as well follow suit.
-That way you’re also prepared well before the due date.

 Because trust me when the time comes, there’ll be no time to get any stuff ready.
-You’ll be juggling multiple roles including being the driver, support system, “breathing exercises partner”, and photographer!
 I remember vividly those moments when my daughter was born.

 - Checklist for Your Hospital Survival as a Dad

 - What to Pack in Dad’s Hospital Survival Kit